taha-parsayan/OPETIA-docs/source/structural.rst

 All needed to be done is to input the path to the folder containing the T1-weighted MRI image (data/subject1) and click on ``Process``.
 All the parameters will be set automatically.

+.. admonition:: Note

+   The Terminal prints the log of the pre-processing.
+If there are any errors, you can read about them in the Terminal.

 **3. Output files:**

 All the **outputs** will be saved in the folder ``data/subject1/OPETIA_output`` (automatically created).
 These include: